ess-dmsc/just-bin-it/README.md

 When a heartbeat topic is supplied via the `hb-topic` option then just-bin-it will send periodic messages to that topic.

-Note: no histogram data is written to the output topic in Kafka with this mode.

 ```
 python bin/just-bin-it.py --brokers localhost:9092 --config-topic hist_commands --hb-topic heartbeat
 ```